 A prototype is going to be more expensive than the final product.
 After all, you, or a contractor working for you, are creating a single product, and you aren't setting up a factory

 Operation to mass-produce it on the cheap.
-However, if your prototype uses the same materials and manufacturing methods as the final product will, you should be able to get a ballpark estimate on how much the manufacturing cost will be.
-For that matter, you may find existing materials and products when you're building your prototype that will make the final invention cheaper to produce.
+However, if your prototype uses the same materials and manufacturing methods as the final product will, you should be able to get a 4ballpark estimate on how much the manufacturing cost will be.
+For that matter, you may find existing materials and products when you're building your commission prototype that will make the final invention cheaper to produce.